-“Impacts of climate change on cultural heritage: Facing the challenge”
+Climate change impacts on cultural heritage: Facing the challenge

 Due to the adverse effects of climate change, cultural and natural heritage is nowadays under constant threat.
 If we do not act immediately to address climate change, as the Intergovernmental Panel on Climate Change (IPCC) latest reports clearly underline, the damage on cultural and natural heritage and, in particular on the integrity of world monuments of an outstanding universal value, may become irreversible.